-(Amended 1987) - (c) Scale Alignment.
-Alignment checks shall be conducted in accordance with the manufacturer's recommendation when conveyor work is performed in the scale area.
-A material test is required after any realignment.
-(Amended 1986 and 2000) - (d) Simulated Load Equipment.
-Simulated load equipment shall be clean and properly maintained. - (e) Records.
-Records of calibration and maintenance, including conveyor alignment, shall be maintained on site for at least three current years to develop a history of scale performance.
+UR.3.3.
+Retention of Maintenance, Test, and Analog or Digital Recorder Information. - Records of calibration and maintenance, including conveyor alignment, analog or digital recorder, zero-load test, and material test data shall be maintained on site for at least the three concurrent years as a history of scale performance.
 Copies of any report as a result of a test or repair shall be mailed to the official with statutory authority as required.
 The current date and correction factor(s) for simulated load equipment shall be recorded and maintained in the scale cabinet.
+(Added 2002)

 UR.4.
 Compliance. - Prior to initial verification, the scale manufacturer or installer shall certify to the owner that the scale meets code requirements.
 Prior to initial verification and each subsequent verification, the scale owner or his agent shall notify the official with statutory authority in writing that the belt-conveyor scale system is in compliance with this specification and ready for material testing.
-(Amended 1991)

 Sec.
 2.22.
-Automatic Bulk Weighing Systems
+Automatic Bulk Weighing Systems1

 A.1.
 General. - This code applies to automatic bulk weighing systems, that is, weighing systems adapted to the automatic weighing of a commodity in successive drafts of predetermined amounts automatically recording the no-load and loaded weight values and accumulating the net weight of each draft.
+(Amended 1987)